Nature’s Treasures Class 6 Questions and Answers NCERT Solutions

 Fill in the blanks using the most appropriate option-

-(i) A fuel that is commonly used in two-wheelers like scooters or bikes is _________.
+(i) A fuel that is commonly used in two wheelers like scooters or bikes is. _____.

 (a) Kerosene